About the Book

 The first comprehensive volume to teach about America’s response to the Holocaust through visual media, America and the Holocaust: A Documentary History explores the complex subject through the lens of one hundred important documents that help illuminate and amplify key episodes and issues.

 Each chapter pivots on five key documents: two in image form and three in text form.
-Individual introductions contextualize the documents, and explanatory text, analysis of historical implications, and suggestions for further reading follow.
+Individual introductions that contextualize the documents are followed by explanatory text, analysis of historical implications, and suggestions for further reading.
 A concluding state-of-the-field essay documents how scholars have arrived at the presented information.
 A complementary teacher’s guide with questions for discussion is available online.

 The twenty chapters address a broad range of subjects and events, among them America’s response to Hitler’s rise, U.S. public opinion about Jews, immigration policy, the Wagner-Rogers bill to save children, American rescuers, news coverage of atrocities, American Jewish and Christian responses to the Holocaust, the campaign for U.S. rescue action, the question of bombing Auschwitz, and liberation.